About Me

 A year later I was in Woodbridge, Virginia as the lead guy for the Prince William Cannons.
 My girlfriend, Laura, joined me.
 Two years, 280+ games and two rings later (1 championship and 1 wedding ring), I made the jump to Double-A as the lead broadcaster for the Huntsville Stars.
 After one year in the Rocket City, I moved two hours south on I-65 to the Birmingham Barons.
 Laura and I now had three addresses in less than one calendar year.

-Since coming to Birmingham, we have raised our two kids, watched my wife earn her PhD, and I have been inducted into the Birmingham Barons, The Southern League, and The University of North Carolina-Greensboro (Soccer) Hall of Fame.
+Since coming to Birmingham, we have raised our two kids, in addition to our only grandchild, watched my wife earn her PhD, and I have been inducted into the Birmingham Barons, The Southern League, and The University of North Carolina Greensboro (Soccer) Hall of Fame.

 BRAD BIGGS